Lukeino/Warden-Commands/README.md

 # WARDEN BOT COMMANDS LIST (Game Devs Italy DISCORD SERVER)

 ## COMMANDS
-!fondateam [Deprecated] (This command was used to create a team of game developers in the server, removed and replaced with forum mode.)
+!fondateam [Deprecated] (This command was used to create a team of game developers in the server, replaced with forum mode.)

 ## QUESTIONS
 Currently the bot has only Italian language support.
 It's not case sensitive!